TiagoMA90/connect/README.md

 - To create a community of users and like minded individuals.
 - To connect with people.

+## Set Goals
+- To create a fully functional social media app
+- To allow user accessibility, interaction & control over their data
+- To create a Community and build content on the platform (imagery)

 ## Design:
 The website was designed with the intent to allow users to browse posts, read comments and navigate throughout the website at ease.
 It allows users to access all components easily, and lets users perform all CRUD functionalities for their, Posts, Comments, Likes & Profiles, to CRU Reviews and Wall messages.
 Furthermore, users can C Reports for posts & C messages using the Contact for the moderation panel.